Jan271001/Project3_Collaboration_and_Competition/Report.md

 ### Overall description

 In order to fullfill the task I use a multi-agent-actor-critic approach.
-In this algorithm both agents

 ### Net Architecture